agreenspan24/ppfa_takehome_assignment/README.md

     $ manage.py runserver

 In a separate terminal from the server:
+    $ source venv/bin/activate (if not already in venv)
     $ manage.py test

 You should see an error in the server terminal after running tests.